Kamilaroi, Gamilaraay, or Gomeroi

 “K” and “G”

 The Gamilaraay language was not traditionally written down.
 When Europeans first arrived in Australia, they wrote down languages according to what they heard, without understanding how the languages work.
-Languages have different sound systems and they did not realise that there is no difference between “k” and “g” in most Australian languages.
+Languages have different sound systems and they did not realise that there is no difference in meaning between “k” and “g” in most Australian languages.
 These sounds are both pronounced in the same part of the mouth, but “g” has voice added.
 You can feel this if you put your hand on your throat and say “k” and “g” in English.
 These sounds do not make any difference to the meaning of words in Gamilaraay, so "g" was standardised for use in the dictionary.

--baraay (having)
+-Baraay (having)

-Early Europeans did not know about the –baraay ending meaning “having”, so again they wrote down what they heard and it has ended up with different spellings.
+Early Europeans did not know about the –Baraay ending meaning “having”, so again they wrote down what they heard and it has ended up with different spellings.
 For example, –oi in Kamilaroi (Gamilaraay), or –i in Euahlayi (Yuwaalaraay).

 This also happens in place names.
-For example, the name Collarenebri comes from galariin “gum blossoms” and –baraay, and Boggabri comes from bagay “creek”, and –baraay.
+For example, the name Collarenebri comes from galariin “gum blossoms” and –Baraay, and Boggabri comes from bagay “creek”, and –Baraay.

 Galariinbaraay (Collarenebri) | galariin “gum blossoms” | + –baraay “having” |